Harrison97/COSC-4315-Programming-Languages-and-Paradigms/hw3/README.md

-# -- Functions for Evaluating Expressions in Haskell --
+# -- Evaluating Expressions in Haskell --

 ## Programming Languages and Paradigms